P-p-H-d/mlib/README.md

 #### LIST\_DEF(name, type, [, oplist])

-Define the list 'name##\_t' which contains the objects of type 'type' and its associated methods as "static inline" functions.
+Define the singly linked list list 'name##\_t' which contains the objects of type 'type' and its associated methods as "static inline" functions.
 'name' shall be a C identifier which will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.